-"The number one thing we need parents to do is ask questions in two parts: 'what data is being collected and how are you using that data to help my kid?'" said Aimee Rogstad Guidera, the executive director for the educational nonprofit Data Quality Campaign.
-"And start demanding that."
+"The number one thing we need parents to do is ask questions in two parts: 'what data is being collected, and how are you using that data to help my kid?'" said Aimee Rogstad Guidera, the president and CEO for the educational nonprofit Data Quality Campaign.

 Social Security numbers are the most commonly used piece of information by identity thieves targeting children, so requests for a child's Social Security number in particular should be questioned, as most schools shouldn't need that piece of information, according Federal Trade Commission privacy attorney Lisa Schifferle.